LeandroParisi/test-backend-nodejs/README.md

 - [ ] Implement category and name searches as query params
 - [ ] Make updates dinamic, so that user could update as many fields as he wanted, not beeing necessary to update all at once
+- [ ] Have test coverage for at least 80% of the project